Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

     during frame spikes.
 -   Myri will only use up to `n` worker threads when performing sampling, where `n` is the sum of spatialization channels across all listeners.
-A default listener has four spatialization channels.
+A default listener has six spatialization channels.
 -   A job which manages listeners and the DSP graph is not Bursted due to DSPGraph limitations.
+-   A high number of listeners can have a heavy load on the DSP thread and potentially overwhelm it due to the heavy processing required for each limiter.

 ## Known Unity Engine and DSPGraph Issues